The PI Cognitive Assessment Sample QuestionsNot a PI Client? Request a Demo

 How can I access or share the sample questions?

-The PI Cognitive Assessment Sample Questions can be accessed through the administrator’s invitation if they so chose to include them.
+The PI Cognitive Assessment Sample Questions are found in the administrator’s invitation, if the administrator chose to include them.
 Anyone with this link may complete the sample questions.
 No personal information is requested or stored in association with the sample questions.

 PI account owners can include the link in their default PI Cognitive Assessment invitation by customizing the email message under their account settings.